dtPaTh/cloud-service-integrations/container-integration/universal-injection.md

 # Custom Container Integration for Distributed Tracing on Linux based containers

 Dynatrace provides an automatic and unified way to inject into container hosted applications/processes of any [supported technology](https://www.dynatrace.com/support/help/technology-support) like Java, node.js, Golang, .NET/.NET Core, PHP as well as Webservers like Apache and NGINX.
-With this *Universal Injection* (often referred as *App-Only integration* as well) the integration of Dynatrace OneAgent code-modules at e.g. container build-time is easy and streamlined across all technolgies.
+With this *Universal Injection* (often referred as *App-Only integration* as well) the integration of OneAgent Code-Modules at e.g. container build-time is easy and streamlined across all technolgies.

 ## Prerequisites
 Before you begin to modify your container images to observe your applications using Dynatrace, you'll need to prepare the following: